 Sunday, March 6, 2011

-WWII Ghetto area in gray colour - burnt down
+WWII Warsaw Ghetto area in gray colour - burnt down

-Prior WWII - area of Umschlagsplats as Military Secret
+Before WWII - area of Umschlagsplats as Military Secret (covered in the photo).

 Just after WW II area of Umschlagsplatz.
-Rests of the ghetto wall are seen at Stawki str.
+The rest of the ghetto wall is seen at Stawki Street.

-The same area in Warsaw 2010.
-Area of Umschlagsplatz is outlined
+The same area in Warsaw in 2010.
+The area of Umschlagsplatz is outlined.

 http://www.google.com/intl/sv/earth/explore/showcase/historical.html#warsaw